aprotopopov/prML_course_project/README.md

-# prML_course_project
-created for practical machine learning course project
+#Practical machine learning course project

+---

+There are .Rmd, .html and .pdf file created from knitr.